Harehills: History

+19th century

 In the early 19th century, the area covered by Harehills existed as woods between Leeds and the village of Chapel Allerton.
 Leeds had developed in the west, north and south but not much to the east.
 The area began to be developed from the 1820s, when people sought to escape the overcrowding in the centre of Leeds, wide streets and detached houses were envisaged in a plan titled 'New Leeds'.
 However, it was closely packed back-to-back housing for workers that came to be built in the 1890s.
 Expansion happened very rapidly.
 Harehills was on the route of the Leeds Tramway to Roundhay and Chapeltown opened from 1891.
 Transport links contributed to the growth of the area.

-In 1891, Harehills Board School opened on Roundhay Road, designed by Charles Barker Howdill (1863-1940).
-In 1897, the Gipton Board School was opened on Harehills Road, designed by Walter Samuel Braithwaite (1854-1922).
-Braithwaite used features found in many of the Leeds Board Schools built at this time, using a Renaissance Revival style.
+In 1891, Harehills Board School opened on Roundhay Road, designed by Charles Barker Howdill (1863–1940).
+In 1897, the Gipton Board School was opened on Harehills Road, designed by Walter Samuel Braithwaite (1854–1922).
+Braithwaite used features found in many of the Leeds Board Schools built at this time, in a Renaissance Revival style.
 It later became known as Gipton Council School, and in the 1950s, Harehills County Secondary School.
 It became Harehills Middle in the 1970s and closed in 1992 later being redeveloped as a business centre that encourages start-ups and social enterprises.
 In the 1890s, St Aidans Anglican church was built on Roundhay Road in a Romanesque style with mosaics by Frank Brangwyn; it was designed by Robert James Johnson of Newcastle.
-Irish Catholics who settled in the area received a parish church in 1905; Scottish Presbyterians also settled here early on.